stolyarenkoks/UnlockSlider/README.md

 Take a look at the `Demo` project for an integration and customization example.

 ## License
-Copyright © March 29, 2025 Konstantin Stolyarenko.
+Copyright © April 05, 2025 Konstantin Stolyarenko.
 All rights reserved.